thomasbhard/irmas-features/README.md

 In order to calculate MFCCs and statistical features, use the create_dataframe function.
 The dataframe contains all the features and a column with the corresponding label as a string.

 ### Slice the files
 If you want to use the raw data as the input use the create_dataframe_slice function.
-The slice length is an optinal parameter.
+The slice length is an optinal parameter. **NOTE:** The labels are already onehotencoded!